Epigastralgia: That Annoying Pain in the Pit of Your Stomach

 - Choose alkaline foods.

 - Eat smaller meals more often throughout the day.
-That way your digestive system will not be overworked.

 - Reduce sugar and salt consumption.